zeromind-xyz/how-to-get-interviews/rules-of-the-game/how-companies-hire.md

 It creates value by making something people want and selling it to them & hires people to enable the company to create greater value.

-Therefore, fundamentally, convincing a company to hire you is all about demonstrating your ability to create value.
+Therefore, fundamentally, convincing a company to hire you boils demonstrating your ability to SHOW the company that you can create value for them.

-Generally, when you apply to an open role at a company, you go through the following steps:
+Generally, you'll go through the following steps when you apply to a company:
 1. Added the the Applicant Tracking System (ATS).
 2. Screened by a recruiter.
 3. Screened by the hiring manager.